 - 1 pint grape tomatoes, halved

-Remove from heat and add lemon juice, fava beans, asparagus, pasta shells, and 1 cup reserved pasta liquid and toss.
+- Remove from heat and add lemon juice, fava beans, asparagus, pasta shells, and 1 cup reserved pasta liquid and toss.
 Add arugula and tomatoes; toss.
-Drizzle with remaining 2 tablespoons oil.
+Drizzle with remaining 2 tbsp. oil.
 Mix in lemon zest, ricotta, dill, salt and pepper.